Loading...

 Physical Activity

-Engage in light physical activity, such as a short walk, after eating chickoo.
-Exercise can help your body use glucose more efficiently.
+Engage in light physical activity, like a short walk, after consuming chickoo to help your body use the glucose more efficiently.

 healthspan-mbl